 SASKATOON, SK — Brad Lambert could be returning to a familiar place.

-With the 33rd overall selection in the 2020 CHL Import Draft, the Saskatoon Blades selected the 16-year-old Finnish product in the first round, forming a gateway back to his old stomping grounds.
+With the 33rd overall selection in the 2020 CHL Import Draft, the Saskatoon Blades selected the 16-year-old Finnish product in the first round, forming a gateway back to a city he once played.

 “We were in a unique situation with this year’s draft because we have two returning European players in Martin Fasko-Rudas and Radek Kucerik who are a big part of our team,” said Colin Priestner, GM of the Blades.
 “We felt using the bonus pick we were afforded, because Fasko-Rudas is a 20-year-old, gave us the chance to swing for the fences and Brad would represent a grand slam home run should we get the opportunity to recruit him.”

 The Lambert name also has a familiar ring to the Blades organization.
 Brad’s father, Ross, wore the Pacman logo for one star-studded season, piling up 106 points in 71 games in 1982-83.
 Blades fans may also recognize the name Lane Lambert — Brad’s uncle — who played two seasons for the Blades in the early ’80s collecting 233 points.